LtbLightning/ldk-node-rn-workshop/README.md

 ## How to do the workshop on your own

-The workshop can be done on your own by following the [instructions](INSTRUCTIONS.md) in this repository.
+The workshop can be done on your own by following the [instructions](INSTRUCTIONS.md) in this repository and self-checking your work by comparing it to the [solutions](SOLUTIONS.md).

 ## How to conduct the workshop as an instructor/coordinator